Alexander-M-Dickerson/TRACE-corporate-bond-processing/TRACE/README.md

 B. Update and install the required packages.

 Run these scripts sequentially to produce the TRACE bond-level panel.
+Note that we continuously re-evaluate the code based on feedback, comments and suggestions.
+We denote the updated files by _v2, _v3 and so on.
+You can always find the most updated factors on the https://openbondassetpricing.com/data/ website.
+In most cases, the change in the output is extremely minor.
+But the primary reason for this repository is to make things better for empirical asset pricing in bonds.

 1. Run ```MakeIntra_Daily.py```.
 This script outputs the daily bond-level panel with clean prices, and volumes.

-2. Run ```MakeBondDailyMetrics.py```.
+2. Run ```MakeBondDailyMetrics.py``` or ```MakeBondDailyMetrics_v2.py```.
 This script outputs the daily bond accrued interest, dirty prices, duration, convexity and yields.

-3. Run ```MakeBondMonthlyMetrics.py```.
+3. Run ```MakeBondMonthlyMetrics.py``` or ```MakeBondMonthlyMetrics_v2.py```.
 This script outputs the monthly bond returns, excess returns, bond yields, duration and convexity.

 4. Run ```MakeCreditSpreads.py```.
 This script estimates monthly bond credit spreads.